NachoColazo/job-tracker/README.md

 ### `ApplicationCard.tsx`

-Displays a single job application, including its company, position, status, date applied, job link, notes, and delete button.
+Displays a single job application, including its company, position, translated status, date applied, job link, notes, and delete button.

 ### `FilterControls.tsx`

-Displays the search input, clear search button, and status filter.
+Displays the search input, clear search button, status filter, and date sorting control.

+### `translations.ts`

+Stores the English and Spanish UI text used by the app.

+The app keeps internal values such as `Applied`, `Interview`, `Rejected`, `Offer`, and `Saved` in English, while showing translated labels in the UI when Spanish is selected.

 ### `types.ts`